 Mammals are animals that have hair or fur.
 Mothers feed their young with milk produced by their bodies.
 Human beings are mammals.
 When we are young, we are fed on our mother's milk.

 What are birds?
-Birds have wings and feathers, a beak and claws for gripping, and sometimes birds like ducks have webbed feet for swimming.
-Most birds can fly.
-Some birds are small or as large as an ostrich.
-The ostrich can't fly but it can run very fast.
-Birds are warm-blooded animals.
+Bird and feathers, a beak gripping, and somet like ducks have webl swimming.
+Most bird Some birds are small as an ostrich.
+The ost but it can run very fa warm-blooded anim and claws for imes birds bed feet for ds can fly.
+I or as large crich can't fly st. Birds are 4 000 4150 6500 8 800 21 500 1 million Amphibians Mammals Reptiles Birds Fish 9 Vertebrates mannuly heptiles • Invertebrates animals.
+They live in water and breathe with gills at the beginning of their lives.
+Later they move onto land and breathe with lungs.
+Examples of amphibians are frogs and toads that lay their eggs in the water.